rsksmart/bridge-state-data-parser/README.md

 When making a commit, pre-commit will run these commands:

 > npm run test

 > npm run lint

 This way, we have a way to make sure that our code complies with our standard before making a commit.

 If it's absolutely necessary to make a commit that does not pass the pre-commit check, then you can use the `--no-verify` flag while making the commit:

-> git commit --no-verify -m "<the commit message>"
+> git commit --no-verify -m "the commit message"